John Davenport (minister): Career

-While in Holland, it was believed that he was the model for several portraits by Rembrandt, though these are now thought to be self-portraits of Rembrandt.

 In 1637, he acquired the patent for a colony in Massachusetts and sailed with much of his congregation for Boston.
 While staying in Boston with Reverend John Cotton in March 1638, he sat during the church trial of Anne Hutchinson which resulted in her excommunication from the Boston church, ending the Antinomian Controversy.
 Later that month he co-founded the Colony of New Haven along with his classmate, Theophilus Eaton, a wealthy merchant from London who became the colony's first governor.
 He was a large proponent of education in his colony and is often credited with the co-founding of Hopkins School.
 As a burgess, he was an important figure in the colony up until his departure to Boston in 1668.
 He unsuccessfully opposed the incorporation of the New Haven colony into the reorganized colony of Connecticut under a royal charter in 1667.

 Davenport was a lifelong advocate of the rigorous Puritan standards for church membership and for the strict qualifications for infant baptism, which he believed should be administered only to the children of full church members.
 His time in Holland had been disrupted by a controversy with his supervising pastor John Paget over this issue, and it led to his withdrawal from the Puritan church in Amsterdam.
 In New England, he was a staunch opponent of the recommendations made by the Synod of 1662, known as the Half-Way Covenant, which proposed that the children of "half-way" members (those who had been baptized as infants but who had not given evidence of a "conversion" and been admitted to full membership) be allowed to receive baptism.